 Now I have that description: vibrant.

-One of the things that make Hong Kong vibrant is about its thousands of restaurants that serve a variety of food from all corners of the world.
-Of course, Chinese food tops the list while Western, continental and exotic dishes can be found everywhere as a testament to the multi-cultural nature of this place.
+One of the things that make Hong Kong vibrant is its thousands of restaurants that serve a variety of food from all corners of the world.
+Of course, Chinese food tops the list while Western, continental, and exotic dishes can be found everywhere as a testament to the multi-cultural nature of this place.

-All these years I have learned the following:
+All these years, I have learned the following:

-- Hong Kong’s dai pai dongs are among the best places to hunt for delicious Chinese food although they don’t look too hygienic.
+- Hong Kong’s dai pai dongs are among the best places to hunt for delicious Chinese food, although they don’t look too hygienic.
 The dishes they provide earned them loyal patrons and stayed in business despite the emergence of more stylish competitors.

 - It is an accepted practice to spit excess meat or bones onto the table.
-I still feel uneasy about it but I respect people who do so.
+I still feel uneasy about it, but I respect people who do so.

-- When someone serves tea on my cup, I would tap the table with three fingers three times as a sign of gratitude.
+- When someone serves tea on my cup, I will tap the table with three fingers three times as a sign of gratitude.
 (I was told that this is symbolic of how Chinese people in the ancient times bow to the Emperor.)

-- It is said that you must not eat the last piece of food on the plate or you will remain single forever.
+- It is said that you must not eat the last piece of food on the plate, or you will remain single forever.
 I guess married people can freely finish off everything in sight.

 - When paying by credit card, a computer printout shows “TIP” where you can write your tip.
 While I don’t think this is mandatory, it is a common practice to write an amount more or less 10% of the whole bill.